IRTrail/G2E-Filametrix/README.md

 I have provided a switch test block.
 You can print one, install a ball and switch, and see how it works without printing the entire front body.
 - You should be able to pass filament through it with no perceptable drag before installing the switch.
+- The ball should drop in to the cavity.
+No forcing it at all.
+Literaly just drop into place.
+- The switch should fit snugly with a slight push.
+It should not need forced.
+- The support should pop out with little trouble
 - After installing the switch and ball, the ball should rattle a bit if you shake the block without filament in it.
-It's a drop in (and fall out...again...and again...) clearance.
 - The switch should activate reliably.
-- If it doesn't, go back and tune your prints.
+- If something above isn't right, go back and tune your prints.
 I know, you've been printing since dot matrix was a thing and the PIF guys ask you for advice on making better prints.
 I get it.
 I do.
 But, seriously, go back and tune your prints.
 Every issue, except two, has come down to print quality.
 So, <b><ins>go back and tune your printer.</ins></b>

 ### After tuning your printer, print these:
  - [ ] One front of the G2E extruder body.